Brisket – 8/31/2025

 Seasoning: Unsure

 Description: Super juicy and smoky flavor coming through in each and every bite.
-Not much for seasoning, but cooked perfectly and one of the smokier pulled porks in Colorado and definitely a top 3 for juiciest.
+Not much for seasoning, but cooked perfectly and one of the smokier pulled porks in Colorado, and definitely a top 3 for juiciest.
 Would order again

 Sausage